Lake St. Catherine, Vermont, USA

 - Statistics / Weather / Helpful Links

 Looking for Lake St. Catherine cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Lake St. Catherine is a 930-acre lake located in the Crossroads of Vermont tourism region, along Route 30 south of the Town of Poultney.
 Lake St Catherine is actually a string of lakes: north to south, Lily Pond Lake comes first.
 This tiny lake drains into the much larger Lake St Catherine.
 At the south end of Lake St Catherine, a narrow outlet directs water into Little Lake.
 Finally, the water goes over the small water control dam through Mill Brook Creek and ends up in the Mettawee River.
 On its journey, water travels through the Lake St Catherine chain and eventually into the south end of Lake Champlain to the delight of all who live and visit here.